0xxfu/sother/solidity/test_chaink_link.sol_audit.md

 the following functions are deprecated: `latestRound()`/`latestAnswer()`/`latestTimestamp()`/ `getAnswer(uint256 _roundId)`/`getTimestamp(uint256 _roundId)`.

-> These does not error if no
+> This does not error if no
 > answer has been reached, it will simply return 0.
 Either wait to point to
 > an already answered Aggregator or use the recommended `getRoundData`
 > instead which includes better verification information.